University Police Officer 1 - Grade 14

 Please note: qualifications for this position may be subject to change.
 If substitutions for education and/or experience are allowed, this information would be available on the announcement.

-For all other qualified individuals, on or before the date of the examination, the candidate must have:
+On or before the date of the examination, you must have either:

 For informational purposes only, click on the examination number(s) listed below to see the current or previous examination(s) that are used to fill this title.